airalab/learning-center/en/lesson_6_wallet.md

 ```
 ![Screenshot 32](/img/Screenshot_32.png)

 Now we are ready to add this module to the DAO registry.
 Open the `DAO Core` account (`My Test DAO` that was created in the first lesson).
-Select `Set Module` function.
+Select the `Set Module` function.
 Pass these parameters:

 - Name - Market
 - Module address
 - ABI - github.com/airalab/core/blob/master/abi/modules/Market.json

 Send that transaction from the `Owner` account.
-Check that everyting is OK by getting the address of the `Market` by calling the `Get Module` function from the `DAO Core`.
+Check that everything is OK by getting the address of the `Market` by calling the `Get Module` function from the `DAO Core`.

 ![Screenshot 33](/img/Screenshot_33.png)